clinical-meteor/cookbook/README.md

 Hi.
-Welcome to an unofficial Meteor FAQ and Tutorial, culled from about 6 months of emails and discussions from the [meteor] google group, and compiled the following FAQ and tutorial.
+Welcome to yet another unofficial Meteor FAQ and Tutorial, culled from about 6 months of emails and discussions from the [meteor] google group, and compiled the following FAQ and tutorial.
 It's aimed at the user who is accustomed to a) object-oriented frameworks and languages, such as Java and C#, and b) relational databases and data structures derived from SQL table schemas.

 ------------------------------------------------------------------
 ## Meteor Logo